vseanclark/MCW-Azure-security-and-management/Whiteboard design session/WDS trainer guide - Azure security and management.md

       important.
 Using the Update Management automation solution allows for managing the updates for Windows and Linux VMs.
-    - The Services Operations Center (SOC) can check the patch status of any VM simply by navigating to the 'Update Management' tile on the virtual machine blade.
+    - The Services Operations Center (SOC) can check the patch status of any VM simply by navigating to the 'Update Management' tile on the virtual machine blade

       ![Screenshot of the Virtual Machine blade showing the Update Management tile.](images/image25.png "Virtual Machine Update Status")

-    - The Service Operation Center (SOC) can also get an all-up view of update status across their Azure VMs by navigating to the 'Update Management' tile of their Azure Automation account.
+    - The Service Operation Center (SOC) can also get an all-up view of update status across their Azure VMs by navigating to the 'Update Management' tile of their Azure Automation account

       ![Screenshot of the Azure Automation blade showing the Update Management tile.](images/image26.png "Azure Automation Update Status")